 Snell/FIA certification for protective headgear requires a specific contractual agreement between the primary headgear manufacturer and the Foundation.
 Certification procedures may be obtained upon application to the Foundation.

-SNELL MEMORIAL FOUNDATION and FIA are registered certification marks.

-CMH (Children's Motor Sports Helmet) is a certification mark jointly held by the Snell Memorial Foundation and the FIA.
+SNELL MEMORIAL FOUNDATION is a registered certification mark.
+CM 2007 (Children's Motor Sports Helmet) is a certification mark jointly held by the Snell Memorial Foundation and the FIA.